fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 You’ll look at all of these settings in this lab, except doctest_optionflags, which

-is covered in Lab 7, Using pytest with Other Tools, on page 127.
+is covered in Lab 7, Using pytest with Other Tools

 **Plugins Can Add ini-file Options**